pnsrao/CarND-Traffic-Sign-Classifier-Project/writeup.md

   * Images don't appear to be clean.
 For the pixel sizes, they appear to be blurry
   * Some dark images imply that the data set  has not been pruned.
   * Signs have color patterns.
 However the lighting conditions vary drastically.
 (H,S,V) mapping usually deals with lighting variations to some extent.
 But in this case, the conditions vary between extereley bright and extremely dark.
 Grayscale appears to be a better bet even if the color information is lost.
-  * Converting to grayscale also seems to accentuate the pixel differences in darker images as seen below.
+  * Converting to grayscale also seems to accentuate the pixel differences in darker images as seen later.

 ### Design and Test a Model Architecture

 #### 1. Preprocessing steps consisted of conversion to grayscale and mean centering and normalization.

-Converting to grayscale helped in accentuating th epixel differences in darker images.
-Here is an example of a traffic sign image before and after grayscaling.
+Converting to grayscale helped in accentuating the pixel differences in darker images.
+Here is an example of a traffic sign image before and after converting to grayscale.

 ![alt text][image2]

-As a last step, I normalized the image data because relative differences in pixel values are more important to discern shaped, not the absolute values.
+As a last step, I normalized the image data because relative differences in pixel values are more important to discern shapes, not the absolute values.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.)